In this article

 News and insights

-To find out, we delved into researching the average cost of accommodation in different locations, along with the average temperature, monthly rainfall levels, the number of social media hashtag posts, and the average monthly search volume.
+To find out, we analysed the average cost of accommodation for one night in different locations across the country, along with the average temperature, monthly rainfall levels, as well as the number of social media hashtag posts and the average annual search volume for searches to visit and stay in each location to assess their popularity.

-Additionally, we’ve shared top tips for how best to save for a staycation, and how to manage your money effectively while you’re away.
+Additionally, we’ve shared practical tips on how to budget and save for a staycation holiday, and how to manage your money effectively while you’re away.

 The Most Affordable Staycation Destinations in the UK